dxctechnology/dxc-prototype/bootstrap/README.md

 - Instance Limit: 40 t2.nano

+## Register Marketplace AMIs
+We're currently using the OpenVPN Access Server Marketplace AMI for secure remote access.
+Other Marketplace AMIs may eventually be used.
+We must register use of these AMIs and accept terms before we're allowed to use them.

+### OpenVPN Access Server
+Browse to: https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=OpenVPN+Access+Server to see the list of all AMI variants.
+Then, for the following list, go into each, click Continue, Select the Manual Launch Tab, Then click Accept Software Terms
+- OpenVPN Access Server
+- OpenVPN Access Server (10 Connected Devices)
+- OpenVPN Access Server (25 Connected Devices)
+- OpenVPN Access Server (50 Connected Devices)

 ## Secure Shell Workstation Setup

 The following steps can be run manually on a new account to prepare for both the initial bootstrap